Joseph Kemp (Medal of Honor): Biography

 Kemp was born in Lima, Allen Country, Ohio on July 1, 1844.
 He served as first sergeant with Company D of the 5th Michigan Volunteer Infantry Regiment during the Civil War.
 He earned his medal in action during the Battle of the Wilderness, Virginia on May 6, 1864.
 Kemp was captured at the Battle of Petersburg and was briefly held as a prisoner.
 By the wars conclusion, Kemp had reached the rank of captain and was mustered out in July 1865.
 His medal was issued on December 1, 1864.
-He died on July 13, 1917, in Ann Arbor, Michigan.
+He died on July 13, 1917, in Ann Arbor, Michigan, and was buried at Forest Hill Cemetery.

 Medal of Honor Citation

 For extraordinary heroism on 6 May 1864, in action during the Wilderness Campaign, Virginia, for capture of flag of 31st North Carolina (Confederate States of America) in a personal encounter.